nordic-game-lab/ngl-docs/src/content/docs/learnHub/learnhub-node-js-sdk-documentation.md

 }
 ```

 ## Security

 Keep your API key confidential.
 Do not expose it in public repositories or share it with unauthorized individuals.

 For obtaining an API key, visit [LearnHub Developers](https://developers.learnhub.nordicgamelab.org).

-## Note

-This SDK is written in ES module format.
-Ensure that your Node.js version supports ES modules (Node.js 13.2.0 and later) or use the `.mjs` extension when working with earlier versions.